Name John Palmer, PhD

 While I was in graduate school, a speaker came to one of my classes and presented the results of an investigation of a catastrophic electrical accident and I was blown away.
 I was fascinated not only by the electrical systems, but the analysis conducted by the forensic engineers investigating the accident.
 Up until that point, I didn't even know forensic engineering existed, let alone pursuing it as my career.
 Listening to that presentation introduced me to electrical forensic engineering and strongly motivated me to pursue that field.

-Elementary: Do you have any suggestions for how kids in elementary school can get an introduction to your field?
+Do you have any suggestions for how kids in middle school can get practical experience in your field?
+Are there any high school courses that you think would be important to take?

-A real introduction to electrical forensic engineering probably won't happen in elementary school, but there are a lot of opportunities to gain exposure to STEM subjects more broadly.
-I really enjoyed mystery novels when I was in elementary school (forensic engineering is kind of like solving mysteries) and learning and understanding math is an important foundation if you're considering any STEM field.
-Also, the Boy Scout programs have opportunities to earn engineering merit badges.
+A real introduction to electrical forensic engineering probably won't happen in middle school, but there are a lot of opportunities to gain exposure to STEM subjects more broadly.
+I really enjoyed mystery novels when I was a kid and learning and understanding math is an important foundation if you're considering any STEM field.
+Also, the scouting programs have opportunities to earn engineering merit badges.
+In terms of courses to take, definitely take the most advanced math classes available to you.
+Take AP calculus, statistics and physics.
+Based on my experience, learning to write well is a useful skill for all engineers.
+A large portion of my job is effective communication.

 Where do you see your industry going in the future?
 Are there any exciting changes or innovations that kids pursuing your field can look forward too?